Explore UAB

 • Selection of a three-member honors committee, which includes your research advisor and at least one primary BME faculty member.

 • BME 494: Honors Research (3 credit hours).
-The course grade is based upon completion of the written proposal and oral proposal defense.
-The defense should be given using a PowerPoint presentation to the honors committee.
+The course grade is based upon completion of a formal written research proposal and oral defense of the proposal to the honors committee.
+BME 494 may be used to satisfy a BME course elective.
+Note that students may not receive BME elective credit for both BME 494 and BME 289/389/489.

 Need More Information?

-Contact Dr. Dale Feldman This email address is being protected from spambots.
+Contact Dr. Mary Kathryn Sewell-Loftin This email address is being protected from spambots.
 You need JavaScript enabled to view it.